LukeUkk/ACE_Resupply/README.md

 # ACE_Resupply
 Neky-Supply
+Installation
-When using this script, you need to have a Script folder so take the "Aceresupply.sqf" and the "Acemed.sqf" and put it inside the script folder then you just place the nekky supply folder in your scripts folder.
+When using this script, you need to have a Script folder Then take the "Aceresupply.sqf" and the "Acemed.sqf" and put it inside the script folder.
+Then you just place the nekky supply folder in your scripts folder.

 You will then need to create an init.sqf file and put this code in to it. execVM "Scripts\Acepickup.sqf";